-An intact coastal fort Guarding the narrow entrance to the Dart Estuary and the strategic port of Dartmouth, started in 1388 by John Hawley, the enterprising Mayor of Dartmouth.
+Dartmouth Castle, Dartmouth, Devon - is an intact coastal fort guarding the narrow entrance to the Dart Estuary and the strategic port of Dartmouth, started in 1388 by John Hawley, the enterprising Mayor of Dartmouth.
 Almost a century later the imposing Gun-tower was added, making it the first English coastal fortress specifically built to mount the heavy artillery required to sink shipping.
 The castle battery remained in military use throughout World War I & II.

-Remains of the largest medieval castle in Devon.
-Built shortly after the Norman conquest of England, this early motte and bailey type.
-Used as a fortification until the late 13th century, when its owners the de Courtenays became the Earls of Devon and redeveloped the castle as a luxurious hunting lodge.
-During Henry VII reign it was abandoned and gradually fell into ruin.
+Okehampton Castle, Okehampton, Devon - the remains of the largest medieval castle in Devon.
+Built shortly after the Norman conquest of England, this castle is built in the early motte and bailey fashion.
+This castle was used as a fortification until the late 13th century, when its owners, the de Courtenays, became the Earls of Devon and redeveloped the castle as a luxurious hunting lodge.
+During Henry VII reign, the castle was abandoned and gradually fell into ruin.

 Launceston Castle, Launceston, Cornwall - the ruins of an early 13th century castle.
 Set on a large natural mound controlling the strategic crossing of the River Tamar.
 During the 13th century, Richard Earl of Cornwall, younger brother of Henry III began to rebuild the castle in stone.
 The castle was used for many years as an assizes and gaol